sahithyasridhar/fa18-523-65/project-report/report.md

 *	Linear Regression is performed to find if there is any correlation between reviews and rating (stars).
 Reviews were characterized into polarity.
-This is done using python library called 'TextBlob'.
+This is done using python library called *TextBlob*.
 Polarity value is between -1 to 1.
 Polarity above 0 means text emotion is positive while, polarity below 0 means text emotions are negative.
 0 polarity means neutral emotions.
-We also calculated another parameter called 'subjectivity'.
+We also calculated another parameter called *subjectivity*.
 Subjectivity reflects user’s personal emotions, opinions.
 Subjectivity is between 0 to 1.
 Subjectivity of 0 means fact-based opinion and 1 means subjective opinion.
-We also used this method to find if there are correlations between reviews and classification of review i.e. whether it is categorized as 'useful', 'cool' or 'funny'.
+We also used this method to find if there are correlations between reviews and classification of review i.e. whether it is categorized as *useful*, *cool* or *funny*.
 As data we worked with was large, we used sampling method to use only 10% of all data for this analysis.
 * Logistic Regression, Multinomial Naïve Bayes and Random Forest algorithm These are used to predict rating based on text review.
 This will help understand and